-- Allwrite: All files in the workspace are writable (can be modified). - Clobber: Syncing files overwrites writable files on the workspace. - Compress: Compresses data sent between the workspace and Helix server. - Modtime: Modification time for files edited in the client workspace is set to the time when the file is submitted to the depot.
-With this option, P4V also minimizes costly digest computations on the client by checking file modification times before checking digests to determine if files have been modified outside of P4V. - Rmdir: Deletes a workspace folder if all the files contained in the folder are removed.

-Line ending characters for text files

-The line-end convention used for storing text files on the workspace computer:

-■ Local: Uses the workspace platform default
+File • Allwrite: All files in the workspace are writable (can be modified).
+Options Clobber: Syncing files overwrites writable files on the workspace.
+Compress: Compresses data sent between the workspace and Helix server.
+Modtime: Modification time for files edited in the client workspace is set to the time when the file is submitted to the depot.
+With this option P4V also minimizes costly digest computations on the client by checking file modification times before checking digests to determine if files have been modified outside of P4V.
+Rmdir: Deletes a workspace folder if all the files contained in the folder are removed.
+Line ending The line-end convention used for storing text files on the workspace computer: characters for text Local: Uses the workspace platform default files Unix: LF Mac: CR Win: CRLF Share: Line endings are LF.
+Any CR prior to a line ending is removed for storage or syncing (for disks shared between UNIX and Windows) On submit Configures what happens when users submit files.
+The following options are available: Submit all selected files: Default.
+All open files are submitted.
+Don't submit unchanged files: Files that have content, type, or resolved changes are submitted, Unchanged files are moved to the default changelist.
+Revert unchanged files: Files that have content, type, or resolved changes are submitted.

-Unix: LFMac: CRWin: CRLF

-■ Share: Line endings are LF.
-Any CR prior to a line ending is removed for storage or syncing (for disks shared between UNIX and Windows)

-On submit

-Configures what happens when users submit files.
-The following options are available:

-- Submit all selected files: Default.
-All open files are submitted. - Don't submit unchanged files: Files that have content, type, or resolved changes are submitted, Unchanged files are moved to the default changelist. - Revert unchanged files: Files that have content, type, or resolved changes are submitted.
 Unchanged files are reverted.

-Check out submitted files after submit

-If selected, P4V reopens submitted files in the default changelist.
+Check out submitted files after submit If selected, P4V reopens submitted files in the default changelist.

-Client type

-Specifies the type of client: writeable (the default), readonly, or partitioned.
+Client type Specifies the type of client: writeable (the default), readonly , or partitioned .
 Use readonly for short lived clients used in build automation scripts.
 Such clients cannot edit or submit files, but this should not be an issue in build scripts.
 Use partitioned to achieve the same thing as the readonly setting but with the additional ability to edit and submit files using that client.

-Using writeable clients in build automation scripts can lead to db.have table fragmentation, which is used to track what files a client has synced.
+Note Using writeable clients in build automation scripts can lead to db . have table fragmentation, which is used to track what files a client has synced.
 If you are experiencing such issues, use a read-only or partitioned client instead.
-A client of type readonly or partitioned is assigned its own personal db.have database table.
-The location of this table must first be specified with the client.readonly.dir configurable by an administrator.
+A client of type readonly or partitioned is assigned its own personal db . have database table.
+The location of this table must first be specified with the client . readonly . dir configurable by an administrator.
+Backup Not currently in use.
+Applies only to clients bound to cluster workspace servers.
+Server clustering is no longer supported in Helix server.
+For additional information, see the Perforce Server Clustering Update.